What Is COVID-19?

 - High-flow nasal cannula (HFNC) oxygen

-Current guidelines neither recommend nor advise against the use of vitamin C, vitamin D, or zinc for coronavirus disease (COVID-19).
+Current guidelines neither recommend nor advise against the use of vitamin C, vitamin D, or zinc.
 Zinc should not be taken in doses above the recommended daily allowance (RDA) due to the risk of toxicity.

-Studies on hydroxychloroquine have shown it to be ineffective with a high risk of fatal heart arrythmias, and it is not recommended to treat COVID-19.
+Hydroxychloroquine was touted as a possible treatment in the past, but studies to date have shown it to be ineffective with a high risk of fatal heart arrythmias, and it is not recommended.